-If a subject (≥18 years of age) experiences an acute angioedema attack at any time during study that in the opinion of the healthcare care provider requires medical intervention, icatibant should be administered to treat the attack.
-Icatibant is supplied in a single-dose prefilled glass syringe delivering 3 mL of solution containing 30 mg icatibant.
+If a subject ( $\geq 18$ years of age) experiences an acute angioedema attack at any time during the study that in the opinion of the investigator requires medical intervention, icatibant should be administered to treat the attack.
+Icatibant is supplied in a single-dose pre-filled glass syringe delivering 3 mL of solution containing 30 mg icatibant.
 Icatibant is to be administered by the SC route in the abdominal area.
 The entire volume in the syringe should be administered and the injection should occur over at least 30 seconds.
 If response is inadequate or symptoms recur, additional injections of 30 mg may be administered at intervals of at least 6 hours.
 Do not administer more than 3 injections in 24 hours.
-The subject will be allowed to self-administer icatibant after receiving instructions on the use and appropriate training by study site personnel or a qualified home health professional.
-If it is the opinion of the health care provider that the subject still needs medication for his/her acute angioedema attack after icatibant administration, then standard of care therapy (eg, C1 INH, ecallantide) may be provided per locally approved product information.
-For subjects ≥12 to <18 years of age standard of care therapy per local protocols should be provided, such as
+The subject will be allowed to self-administer icatibant if already trained by a health care provider or after receiving instructions on the use and appropriate training by study site personnel or a qualified home health professional.
+If it is the opinion of the investigator that the subject still needs medication for his/her acute angioedema attack after icatibant administration, then other standard of care therapy (eg, C1 INH, ecallantide) may be provided per locally approved product information.

-(where approved for adolescents) C1 esterase inhibitor (human), C1 esterase inhibitor (recombinant), and ecallantide.
+For subjects $\geq 12$ to <18 years of age standard of care therapy per local protocols should be provided, such as (where approved for adolescents) C1 esterase inhibitor (human), C1 esterase inhibitor (recombinant), and ecallantide.
 The determination of the necessity for therapy to alleviate subject symptoms will be at the discretion of the investigator.
 Administration of investigational product and study procedures will continue without alteration to the protocol schedule, even if a subject receives any treatment for an angioedema attack.

-For medications associated with management of acute angioedema attacks, study personnel will record start/stop dates, time of administration, dose, unit, frequency, and route of administration in the subject's CRF page.
+For all medications (including fluids, anti-emetics, analgesics) associated with management of acute angioedema attacks, study personnel will record start/stop dates, time of administration, dose, unit, frequency, and route of administration in the subject's CRF page.
 Adverse events associated with medications used in the treatment of acute angioedema attacks will be captured on the AE CRF and attributed to the concomitant medication administered.